Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-A suture is a type of fibrous joint (or synarthrosis) which only occurs
+A suture is a type of fibrous joint (or synarthrosis) that only occurs

 in the skull.
-The bones are bound together by Sharpey’s fibres, a matrix of
+The bones are bound together by Sharpey’s fibers, a matrix of

-permitted through these sutures which contributes to the compliance and
+permitted through these sutures that contributes to the compliance and

 elasticity of the skull.
 The joint between the mandible and

 the cranium, known as the temporomandibular joint, forms the only non-sutured

 joint in the skull.
 Most sutures are named for the bones that they articulate.

 At birth, many of the bones of the skull remain